DSLFoundry/mps-docxgen/README.md

 One way of dealing with this is to set "user.dir" to another value yourself.
 This can be done in more than one way:

-- from the JVM command line: in an MPS run configuration, in the field "..." add `-Duser.dir="C:/temp/org.docx4j"`
+- edit the MPS run configuration: in the field "Working Directory" enter "C:\temp\org.docx4j".

-- from the sample code:
-  `System.setProperty("user.dir", "C:/temp/org.docx4j");`
+  You may want to do this for all samples, by editing the Run Configuration Template for Java Application.

-- from the sample code:
+- edit the sample code:
   `AbstractSample.setUserDir();`
   I have added setUserDir as a static method to AbstractExample so there is only one place to edit if you change your mind about the path.
-  As configured now, it points to folder `C:/temp/org.docx4j`
+  As configured now, it points to folder `C:\temp\org.docx4j`

 ##### org.docx4j.samples